NateEag/Actions/readme.rst

-Since you control what goes into the reviewbox, you know how overloaded it is - if you toss some things in it through the course of a day, you might want to take a few minutes at the end of the day to process those, while they're still semi-fresh in your mind.
+Since you control what goes into the reviewbox, you know how overloaded it is - if you toss some things in it through the course of a day, you might want to take a few minutes at the end of the day to process them, while they're still semi-fresh in your mind.

 A reviewbox can be processed like an inbox, with one exception: it is permissible to put items back in the reviewbox unaltered.

-This is allowed because reviewboxes exist partly to let things ferment while your subconscious figures out what to do with them.
+This is allowed because reviewboxes exist mainly to let things ferment while your subconscious decides what to do with them.

-That said, keeping a "times reviewed" counter of on any item you put back might be a good way to keep yourself honest.
+Keeping a "times reviewed" counter of on any item you put back might be a good way to keep yourself honest.

-More complex ways to deal with reviewboxes are probably possible, and also probably a bad idea.
+More complex ways to deal with reviewboxes are probably possible (and probably a bad idea).

 Project Review